 Planners concluded that the whole state’s story is the most compelling one.
-A conceptual feasibility study validated this finding, demonstrating that the museum will attract wider attention and stronger support by reaching beyond Fayetteville and Cumberland County to tell the larger story.
+A conceptual feasibility study validated this finding, demonstrating that the History Center will attract wider attention and stronger support by reaching beyond Fayetteville and Cumberland County to tell the larger story.

-The result is a $65 million project involving a phased, multi-year approach to both fundraising and the museum’s overall development.
+The result is an $80 million project involving a phased, multi-year approach to both fundraising and the History Center’s overall development.

-The four-acre History Center site will include a 60,000-square-foot main museum built outside the U.S. Arsenal’s archaeological footprint, protecting the remnants of the asset seized by Confederate forces in 1861 and leveled by William T. Sherman’s engineers four years later.
+The site will include a 60,000-square-foot main facility built outside the Fayetteville Arsenal’s archaeological footprint, protecting the remnants of the asset seized by Confederate forces in 1861 and leveled by General William T. Sherman’s engineers four years later.

-Earlier this year, we commissioned two local university students, one from FSU (Dorien Caldwell) and the other from UNC-Pembroke (Angel Garcia) to do a three-part video history of the Fayetteville Civil War Arsenal site.
-They did all the filming, research and...read more
+Early in 2018, we commissioned two local university students, Dorien Caldwell from Fayetteville State University and Angel Garcia from UNC Pembroke, to produce a three-part video history of the Fayetteville Arsenal site.
+They did all the filming, research, and...

 About The Center

 Transforming an existing regional museum into a major, statewide history center requires a tremendous amount of planning.
 The challenge is much greater...

 In 2018, the History Center engaged New South Associates, Inc. of Stone Mountain, Georgia to conduct a geophysical survey and archaeological investigations ...

 The History Center is designed to be an educational center rather than a collecting museum.
 While hosting a respectable core collection, the History Center will ...